mv28jam/wordpress-single-docker/README.md

 $sudo ./sh/build_new.sh</code>
 8. Go to your site domain and check workability

+Do NOT support migration from php7.* - Wordpress will not start.
+Run Docker for new site, and use one of internal WP migration tools in new site administration panel.

 ## ENV description
 1. Database password for Wordpress user
    <code>ENV MARIADB_PASS=password</code>